Sara Hadavi, Ph.D.

 785-532-5961 Dept Office

 I am interested in translational design of everyday urban landscapes through interdisciplinary work, linking environmental psychology, planning and design.
-My past research focused on understanding the role of the physical attributes of the environment on people's use patterns, satisfaction, and wellbeing from a designer's perspective.
-I have explored people's needs and preferences that can be addressed through planning and design in order to create restorative environments in urban areas.
-You can find my publications here: https://scholar.google.com/citations?user=g74JR2cAAAAJ&hl=en&oi=ao
+My research area includes understanding the role of the physical attributes of the environment on people's use patterns, satisfaction, and wellbeing from a designer's perspective.
+I have explored people's needs and preferences that can be addressed through planning and design to create restorative environments in urban areas.
+My current research project examines vacant lot greening programs and their spatial/social outcomes such as visual quality and sense of safety in vulnerable communities.
+You can find my publications here.